 The good news?

-Based on the latest research, we know exactly what it takes to get your baby started on the healthiest food and the best, most productive feeding plan for his future.
+Based on the latest research, we know exactly what it takes to get your baby started on the healthiest food and the best, most productive feeding plan for his future health.

 The bad news?

 The process of starting solids is fraught with opinion, changing research, and contradictions.
 Today, starting solids is a whole new frontier: it’s daunting, confusing and sometimes downright scary.

 The truth is undeniable, however.
 The more you know about your baby’s nutrition, the better job you will do to nourish and nurture his health and well-being.

 Researching, learning, adapting, and adopting all this new and emerging information can be stressful, too.

 And who has all that time?
 You barely get a shower, let alone have the luxury to do research!